Eco-friendly paint is healthy and affordable

 What you need to know:

-When buying paint, consumers should opt for established paint brands that conform to International Paint Certification standards and have Materials Safety Data.
-These guides are also provided for the proper methods of application.
+Eco-friendly paints, come in a variety of finishes.
+Each finish has its own unique benefits and disadvantages, so choose one that is right for your needs.

 You have finished constructing your dream home and you are eager to move in as soon as possible or you are moving into an already finished apartment that needs a fresh coat of paint.
-The last thing you want is endangering your health because of the paint used for your walls.
+The last thing you want is endangering your health because of the paint used on the walls.

-Painting the house refurbishes the walls and makes them look brand new; even for an old house.
-Which paint you choose, however, will dictate how long it will take for you to occupy the house, without health risks.

-Every fresh paint releases fumes after they are exposed out of the can and for some, they may feel nausea or even headache when they inhale them, a reason it is advised for someone to spend some time away from a space that has been freshly painted.
+Every fresh paint releases fumes after opening the can that is why it is advisable to be cautious around fresh paint that is full of Volatile Organic Compounds (VOCs).

 The eco-friendly paint

 Eco-friendly paint, according to Moses Kato, the national sales manager at Kansai Plascon, is largely water based and not solvent based.
-The paint is non-toxic and devoid of Volatile Organic Compounds (VOCs) which are injurious to human health.
+The paint is non-toxic and devoid of VOCs which are injurious to human health.

 VOCs include a variety of chemicals, some of which may have short and long-term adverse health effects.
 Concentrations of many VOCs are consistently higher indoors (up to ten times higher) than outdoors.